BigQuery is a cloud data warehouse that lets you run highly performant queries of large datasets.

 There are no billing charges associated with exporting data from a Google Analytics 4 property to BigQuery.
 You can export to a free instance of BigQuery (BigQuery sandbox), but exports that exceed the sandbox limits incur charges.

-BigQuery streaming export makes fresher data for the current day available within a few minutes via BigQuery Export.
+BigQuery streaming export makes data for the current day available within a few minutes via BigQuery Export.